 I also write travel guidebooks, magazine and newspaper articles, and content for webzines about my travels, including my hometown New York City, and test drives of new vehicles.

 See my “business card” website, brilliantly named Evelyn Kanter, for links to current and recent articles.

-Keep reading for news about my most recent guidebook, about my hometown.
+Keep reading for news about my most recent guidebooks, about my hometown.